 Welcome to the website of Janine Ashbless.
 I'm a writer of fantasy and paranormal erotica and - more rarely - scorching romantic adventure.
 I like to write about magic and myth and mystery, dangerous power dynamics, borderline terror, and the not-quite-human.
 And hot filthy sex, obviously...

-Romance Novel: Second in the Book of the Watchers trilogy
+Romance Novel: third in the Book of the Watchers trilogy

-I'm so excited that the second in my fallen angel series, In Bonds of the Earth, is soon to be released!
-March 2017 is the date!
+The second in my fallen angel series, In Bonds of the Earth

 To my absolute delight I am immortalised on the "Islands of Erotica" in the Map of Literature